charlie-mtz/gowin-eda-mac-fixer/README.md

 ## Description

 Gowin has released a macOS version of their Gowin EDA package (Education version).
-Unfortunately it is badly linked (containes links to dynamic libraries outside the package) and is not provided in a macOS App format.
+Unfortunately it is badly linked (contains links to dynamic libraries outside the package) and is not provided in a macOS App format.

 This scripts remedies both issues, automatically unpacking the `.tar.gz` file provided by Gowin, fixing the dynamic library links in the provided binaries using `install_name_tool`, and packing everything inside a nice to use App bundle.